The NPA hierarchy does not always attain the commuting operator value: Abstract

 \section{Abstract}

 We show that it is undecidable to determine whether the commuting operator value of a nonlocal game is strictly greater than $\frac{1}{2}$.
-As a corollary, there is a boolean constraint system (BCS) game for which the value of the Navascu{\'e}s-Pironio-Ac{\'\i}n (NPA) hierarchy does not attain the commuting operator value at any finite level.
-Our contribution involves establishing a computable mapping from Turing machines to BCS nonlocal games in which the halting property of the machine is encoded as a decision problem for the commuting operator value of the game.
-Our techniques are algebraic and distinct from those used to establish $\MIP^*=\RE$.
+Specifically, there is a computable mapping from Turing machines to boolean constraint system (BCS) nonlocal games in which the halting property of the machine is encoded as a decision problem for the commuting operator value of the game.
+As a corollary, there is a BCS game for which the value of the Navascu{\'e}s-Pironio-Ac{\'\i}n (NPA) hierarchy does not attain the commuting operator value at any finite level.